 Other US Terminals

 Another Hotline terminal is located at the Alternate National Military Command Center (ANMCC), which is situated in the Raven Rock Mountain and serves as a back up facility for the Pentagon.
 This terminal has the capability to serve as an alternate center for originating and receiving messages.
 The ANMCC terminal is manned and operated by NMCC personnel, which is also responsible for the periodic testing of this terminal.
+According to a 2013 report, the Hotline also has a link to the State Department.

 In a paragraph classified as Secret of the 1985 presidential directive about the operation of the Hot Line, which in the meanwhile has been declassified, it was said that at the sole discretion of the president, additional locations for access to the Hotline may be established.
 The existence of these sites should be classified as Secret.